abbyjshen/AOAI-Hack-Pack/logistics/README.md

     - [ ] without affecting other apps your organisation is running
     - [ ] without affecting other teams
     - [ ] without blowing the budget
+    - [ ] while allowing for a smooth transition into a production offering (per your normal development processes)
-  - [ ] Roles and permissions for hackers (and others) within those sandboxes
+  - [ ] Roles and permissions for hackers (and others) within those subscriptions
   - [ ] Data that is meaningful for a proof of concept, and safe to use

 - [ ] 4.
 Coaching